diagrams/diagrams-doc/doc/cmdline.rst

 >   chooseRender opts (f a)

-The only parts so far that are backend specific are the type of the final diagram and `chooseRender`, though we may want other parts may be subject to customization.
+The only parts so far that are backend specific are the type of the final diagram and `chooseRender`, though we may want other parts to be subject to customization.
 We will split this into four parts, the type of the options needed, the action of parsing the command-line, the backend specific rendering, and an entry point for the library consumer.
 We will give this the brilliant